annotation/stam/README.md

 is not a means to express a generic knowledge graph.

-From a technical perspective, these constraints reduce the annotation graph to an annotation tree: it removes the risk of acyclic references and in doing so it makes a lot of computations easier.
+From a technical perspective, these constraints reduce the annotation graph to an annotation tree: it removes the risk of cyclic references and in doing so it makes a lot of computations easier.

 The fact that higher-order annotations only point in one direction does not